IBM/natural-language-understanding-code-pattern/README.md

 ### Cloud Pak for Data

-To use this code pattern in a Cloud Pak for Data, you can use your cpd `username` and `password` credentials or an `access_token` to authenticate your requests.
+To use this code pattern with a Natural Language Classifier instance provisioned on Cloud Pak for Data, you can use your CPD `username` and `password` credentials or an `access_token` to authenticate your requests.
 You also need the service `url` as described [here](https://cloud.ibm.com/apidocs/natural-language-understanding/natural-language-understanding-data#authentication).

 ## Configuring the application